Who God Is

 We need to see our circumstances as re-engineered by God so that as we work through them, our character is changed into His likeness.
 This does not mean that God brings bad circumstances into our life.
 He does not; Satan does.
 You can be sure, however, that God uses those circumstances to grow us into His image.
 God uses His Word to chastise us, but there are areas of our old flesh nature that just have to go through trials to be burned off.

-3. In Hebrews 12:12 and 13 we are encouraged to keep going when situations are looking bad.
+3. In Hebrews 12:12-13 we are encouraged to keep going when situations are looking bad.

 4. In Hebrews 12:14 we are told to pursue peace and holiness, without which we will not see the Lord, or the Lord will not become real to us.

 6. Now, here is the reward.
 Read Hebrews 12:18-29.
-You are come (past tense) to Mt.
-Zion, a spiritual kingdom, The Kingdom of God.
+You have come (past tense) to Mount Zion, a spiritual kingdom, The Kingdom of God.
 It is in the now, not only in the hereafter.
 God wants us to live in the heavenly realm, right now, while we are still on Earth.
 We can actually live in the “next age,” the Kingdom Age (Hebrews 6:5), but we need to be filled with the Holy Spirit to experience this.
-He mentions that Mt.
-Zion, or the Kingdom of God, has several attributes.
+He mentions that Mount Zion, or the Kingdom of God, has several attributes.

 c.
 Then, angels are mentioned.
 We are not to get too focused on angels, but we need to know that they are here to do battle for us and they move at the Word of God.